grid reference TM 134 595Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 According to Alfred Hedges' book, "Inns and Inn Signs of Norfolk and Suffolk", the name refers not to the number of bells in the local church, but to "the activities of the local team of handbell ringers".

-Has been closed since March 20th 2013.
-A local campaign has been organised to buy the pub for the village.
-See tenbells.co.uk/
+It has been closed since March 20th 2013.
+A local campaign was organised to buy the pub for the village, but this failed to raise enough money.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)